brandonview/choose-your-own-adventure/README.md

 * `private Integer promptForActionOptionSelection()` Prompts the user to select an option and reads from stdin.
 Returns the storyPointId associated with the selected ActionOption
 * `private void setNextStoryPoint(Integer storyPointId)` Sets the currentStoryPoint to the StoryPoint corresponding to the storyPointId argument passed in.
 If the StoryPoint with corresponding ID is found in the cache, use that and don't create a new one.
 If not, call the finalructor passing storyPointId and cache the newly created StoryPoint.

+####**StoryPointBuilder**

+If we don't mind making our codebase a little bigger in the interest of making the code a little more flexible, the correct thing to do would be to have a helper class called something like `StoryPointBuilder` full of static methods including one that returns a StoryPoint given a storyPointId.

+With this implementation, an all args constructor would replace the current StoryPoint constructor that takes a StoryPointID.

+This allows the StoryPoint class to be decoupled from the way we choose to store data for the StoryPoints in the game.
+If we decide to use a database or another storage method than json files, then this would be the only class that needs to change.
+The GameRunner class would call StoryPointBuilder.buildFromStoryPointId(storyPointId) which could be modified to implement different lookup systems without affecting clients of the class.

+The StoryPointBuilder would manage constant configuration values like filetype extension for StoryPoint data files and the directory path to these files as well as a system level file reader.

 ##Pseudocode
 I've included some pseudocode for methods that may be nontrivial.